maverick0025/Low-Level-System-Design/README.md

 - Program to interface, not implementations.
 - Strive for loosely coupled designs between objects that interact.
 - Classes should be open for extension, but closed for modification.
+- Principle of least knowledge: talk only to your immediate friends.

 ## Strategy Pattern (Ducks)
 - Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Stragegy lets the algorithm vary independently of clients that use it.